-In some cases, drugs are ineffective.
-If the part of the brain in which the seizures originate is determined not to affect vital functions (your speech, language, and hearing abilities) then surgery may be an option.
-For areas of the brain that cannot be removed, there are different surgical procedures, which prevent seizures from spreading to other parts of the brain.
+Drugs are ineffective in some cases.
+Surgery may be an option if the part of the brain where the seizures originate doesn’t affect vital functions like your speech, language, and hearing abilities.
+For areas of the brain that cannot be removed, there are different surgical procedures that can prevent seizures from spreading to other parts of the brain.

 There are several types of surgery that might be used in the case of refractory seizures.
-They include:
+They include the following.

-If you encounter someone who is having a seizure, the federal Centers for Disease Control and Prevention (CDC) has tips for emergency treatment and first aid:
+If you encounter someone who is having a seizure, the Centers for Disease Control and Prevention (CDC) offers these tips for emergency treatment and first aid:

 - Keep calm and reassure other people who may be nearby.

 - Prevent injury by clearing the area around the person of anything hard or sharp.
 Ease the person to the floor and put something soft and flat, like a folded jacket, under his or her head.

 - Remove eyeglasses and loosen ties or anything around the neck that may make breathing difficult.

 - Begin to time the seizure with your watch.